Pholoana44/DisasterResponseProject/README.md

 - Training a multi-output classifier based on RandomForestClassifier.
 - Hyperparameter tuning using GridSearchCV to optimize model performance.

-## File Descriptions <a name="files"></a>
+## File Descriptions and commands to execute scripts <a name="files"></a>
-- process_data.py: Python script for loading, merging and cleaning messages and categories datasets then store to SQLite
+- process_data.py: Python script for loading, merging and cleaning messages and categories datasets then store to SQLite.
+The command below executes the script using disaster message and disaster categories csv in /data directory and then stores the meged cleaned result into Disaster Response SQLite database in the same data directory python ../data/process_data.py ../data/disaster_messages.csv ../data/disaster_categories.csv ../data/DisasterResponse.db

 - train_classifier.py: Python script for building, training and evaluating ML pipeline for the message classifier.
+Below is a command to execute the script where the database is in /data directory and model is generated and stored in the same directory as the script train_classifier.py ../data/DisasterResponse.db tuned_model.pkl

 - run.py: Python script for the flask web app that has overview visualization of messages distribution and classifying of mesage by the model as user captures.
+Below is the command to execute the script python ../app/run.py

-- Other supporting files include the SQLite database file containing message data.
+- Other supporting files include the SQLite database file containing message data and tuned model.

 ## Results <a name="results"></a>
 The model achieves good performance in classifying disaster response messages into relevant categories.
 Evaluation metrics such as precision, recall, and F1-score are used to assess the model's effectiveness.